dibyendumajumdar/programming/programming-lesson3.md

 The memory is basically a large area that is made up of 'bytes'.
 Think of the 'byte' as a unit of computer memory.
 Typically each 'byte' contains 8 'bits', where a bit is something that is either '1' or '0'.

-We can also combine bytes to make larger items such as:
+The Computer also understands some larger units that are made up of bytes, such as:

 * 'word' - typically made of 4 bytes
 * 'quad word' - typically made of 8 bytes